workshopper/i18n-it-all/exercises/05_take_me_apart/review.en.md

 In this case your parser has one of two options:

-1. **Ignore this statement** (or give a warning).
-This is problematic because it would be really good to know which keys are needed.
+1. **Ignore such statements** (or give a warning).
+This is problematic because it would be really good to know what keys are needed.
-2. **Treat this use as an error.** This is problematic because you might actually need to use translations like this sometimes.
+2. **Treat this use as an error.** This is problematic because you might actually need to use dynamic translations like this.

-With a bit of work at the parser it would be possible to create patterns like:
+With a bit of work at the parser it would be possible to collect patterns like:

 ```
 exercise.*